Reducing the Burden of Cancer in Central Pennsylvania

 One of the key goals of Penn State Cancer Institute is to reduce the burden that cancer places on our communities, especially among particularly vulnerable or susceptible groups.

-Through its Community Sciences and Health Outcomes Core, the Cancer Institute provides a number of services, educational opportunities and consultations to help meet this goal across its 28-county catchment area.
+Through its Community Outreach and Engagement Core, the Cancer Institute provides a number of services, educational opportunities and consultations to help meet this goal across its 28-county catchment area.

 About Our Catchment Area

 Penn State Cancer Institute's 28-county catchment area comprises 4 million people.
 Demographics of that group include:

 - 5 percent African-American